-It’s honestly so versatile and so tasty, you’ll be wanting to send me your firstborn child to say thank you.
+So versatile and so tasty, you’ll be wanting to send me your firstborn child to say thank you for this sweet pork recipe.
 (But please reconsider, and send me chocolate instead.)

 One of the keys to this sweet tomatillo chipotle pork recipe is…well, tomatillos.
 I love tomatillos in so many things but I now seek them out just for this recipe (thankfully, they are super duper easy to find in my very average grocery store).

 Plus, removing those papery skins and revealing the slightly tacky-feeling fruit (veg?) underneath is very rewarding.

 And by rewarding, I mean, it’s rewarding to see my kids tackle that job.